anirudhashastri/Assignment-1-Adv-Perceptron-/Readme.txt

 6.Testing.py: This script is used for testing the trained model.
 You will need to specify the path to the saved `.pth` file (the trained model), the test image dataset, and the ground truth illuminant `.mat` file.
 This script will load the trained model, apply it to the test dataset, and compare the predicted illuminants to the ground truth to evaluate the model's performance.

+7. TuningNetwork.py: This file contains the modified CNN architecture used for hyperparameter tuning.
+It defines the structure of the network, which includes options for different filter sizes (1x1 and 3x3), activation functions (ReLU, PReLU, LeakyReLU), and dropout rates.
+This flexibility allows us to systematically explore which configurations yield the best results for the color constancy task.
+This file is essential for parameter tuning as it forms the foundation for the network variations.

+8. ModelTuning.py: This script is responsible for performing hyperparameter tuning on the CNN architecture.
+It uses combinations of hyperparameters such as learning rate, filter sizes, activation functions, dropout rates, and batch size, and trains models using K-Fold Cross-Validation.
+The script saves the results of each run (training/testing loss, training time, model parameters) into .pkl files for further analysis.
+Additionally, the trained models are saved for later use and comparison.

 Required Libraries: